salidwong/salidwong/README.md

 ### 👋 Hi there!
 I'm Salidwong

 - 💻 I’m a web developer working with **Next.js**, **React**, and **TypeScript**
-- 🔭 Currently building something cool at XYZ Company
+- 🔭 Currently building something cool at TheAble By King Power Company
-- 📫 Reach me: salidwong@gmail.com
+- 📫 Reach me: wansanohj@gmail.com

 ---